gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 The devil does not deceive Faust with false promises.
 He delivers what he promises.
-The corruption is in the wanting — not in the getting.
+The corruption is in the wanting, not in the getting.

 This is Goethe's deepest insight into evil:

-**The devil is the accommodator — the one who says yes when wisdom would say no.**
+**The devil is the accommodator, the one who says yes when wisdom would say no.**